jewelmoe97/Chef-for-u/README.md

 * can see all recipes

-* can add and delete the recipes that the user created(authorize)
+* can add , edit and delete the recipes that the user created(authorize)

 * can give comment for recipes